Skip to main content

 To check if the OpenOCD installed manually starts properly, use something like:

-After install, the package creates a folder hierarchy like the following (only the first two depth levels are shown):
+After install, the package creates a hierarchy of folders like the following (only the first two depth levels are shown):

 C:> tree /f %USERPROFILE%\AppData\Roaming\xPacks\@xpack-dev-tools\openocd\0.12.0-4.1\.content